sukiperumal/graphrag-biomedical/README.md

 ## Run a GraphRAG Query :
-python -m graphrag.query --root . --method global "What is the main focus of the paper?" python -m graphrag.query --root . --method local "What is the main focus of the paper?"
+python -m graphrag.query --root . --method global "What is the main focus of the paper?" python -m graphrag.query --root . --method local "Explain the methods explored in this paper about breast cancer ?"